Legal recognition of non-binary gender: Iceland

 In June 2019, the Icelandic Parliament voted 45–0 on a bill to implement a progressive "self-determination gender change model law", similar to numerous European and South American countries.
 The bill includes a third gender option known as "X" on official documents.
 The law went into effect on 1 January 2020.

 Malta

+Malta was the first European country to offer an 'X' on ID cards and passports of non-binary people.
+This law was introduced in September 2017.

 In July 2024, legislation was officially passed by the Parliament of Malta to implement a non-binary option alongside male and female on an individual’s birth certificate and went into effect in September 2024.
 Previously, a birth certificate could only list male or female within Malta.

 The Netherlands

 In May 2018, Leonne Zeegers was the first Dutch citizen to receive the "X" marked gender on the passport instead of "male" or "female".
 Leonne, then 57, was born intersex and raised male, before having gender reassignment surgery and become female, but still identifies as an intersex person.
 Leonne won a court case which meant that preventing someone from registering officially as gender neutral is a "violation of private life, self-determination and personal autonomy".
 It will, however, still be the decision of the court on whether the "X" will be issued on anyone's passport in the future.
 The ruling opened doors for Dutch LGBT groups to ask the government for anyone to be able to identify as gender neutral in the future.